Overnight Experiences Chaperone Guide

 Family and friends

 Campouts are designed as a special night for campers and their parents/leaders only.
-If any friends or other family members would like to join you for your second day, you can purchase a discounted second-day ticket for $12.95 for them the night of your Campout.
+If any friends or other family members would like to join you for your second day, you can purchase a ticket online or through the Space Center Houston mobile app.
 Please ask your guests to arrive when the center opens at 10 a.m. to join you for the second day.

 - Goldfish crackers and pretzels